sgithens/gpii-devpmt/README.md

 ### Foundation theme development

 This project has a customizations to the Foundation CSS framework.
-Out of the box foundation uses gulp for it's watch tasks, because of that we install gulp in addition to grunt to reduce the number of changes we have to make to the foundation tooling.
+Out of the box foundation uses gulp for its watch tasks, because of that we install gulp in addition to grunt to reduce the number of changes we have to make to the foundation tooling.
 To start the watch task for developing the foundation theme simply run `gulp`.
 The local foundation scss files are located in `src/scss` and their compiled output